Vanishing cycles and analysis of singularities of Feynman diagrams: Outlining the Method of Series for Performing Potentially New Types of Lepton--Proton Cross-Section Calculations in the Future

-In this section, we concisely describe our vision on the use of the so-called $\Gamma$-series method; how it ties in with the vanishing-cycle analysis discussed in Sec.~\ref{section:cycle} and Sec.~\ref{section:pinch}, and how to employ it for future computations of the scattering amplitudes and cross sections with lowest- and higher-order radiative corrections in $l-p$ scattering processes.
-Some diagrams calculated in Sec.~\ref{section:exam} are just examples on how we shall be treating them in our framework, nevertheless, for the cross-section calculations much work still needs to be done.
+In this section, we concisely describe our vision for the use of the so-called $\Gamma$-series method, how it ties in with the vanishing-cycle analysis discussed in Sections~\ref{section:cycle} and~\ref{section:pinch}, and how to employ it for future computations of the scattering amplitudes and cross-sections with lowest- and higher-order radiative corrections in $l-p$ scattering processes.
+Some diagrams presented in Section~\ref{section:exam} are just examples of how we shall be treating them in our framework; nevertheless, for~the cross-section calculations, much work still needs to be carried out.
+Here, we conjecture about such a possible future developments because neither this particular section nor the other parts of this paper address cross-sections or any other physical observables.
+Additionally, our current discussion is somewhat~generic.